10 Best Solar Companies in Lathrop, CA

 Net metering is a power purchasing policy that allows solar energy system owners to receive bill credits or payments for the amount of energy they put back into the grid.
 It's available in most states and is a great way to reduce energy costs.

-The most common types of home solar panels in Lathrop include monocrystalline, thin-film and polycrystalline.
+Some frequently-used types of home solar panels in Lathrop include polycrystalline, monocrystalline and thin-film.
 Monocrystalline panels are balanced and efficient, while polycrystalline and thin-film panels pair good performance with greater upfront value.
-Ask your local provider about what kinds of solar panels they work with.
+Ask your local provider about which solar panels they work with.

 Other Lathrop, CA Home Services